How to choose the best bicycle insurance for you

 2.)
 Specialised bicycle insurance policy

 ● If you are a cycling enthusiast and own an expensive bike, getting a specialised bicycle insurance policy should be on the top of your list.
-This is a comprehensive policy for bike insurance which provides a range of covers from theft to accidental damage on the road.
+This is a comprehensive policy for bicycle insurance which provides a range of covers from theft to accidental damage on the road.
 Cost of insurance is based on the value of your bike and it could cost up to €200 a year to cover a bike worth €2,000.
-Specialist bike insurance not only covers the cost of the bike but accessories, clothing and lost race fees.
+Specialist bicycle insurance not only covers the cost of the bike but accessories, clothing and lost race fees.

-What is covered under bike insurance policy:
+What is covered under bicycle insurance policy:

 ● Theft or damage to the bike in Ireland.
 Some policy also provides worldwide cover for up to a certain number of days during the year